microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 A pointer value can be assigned to a variable, function parameter or struct member entity, even if the aliasing disagrees.
 Such an assignment is an implicit cast of this property.

+See Appendix E for example of aliasing casting.

 ### Buffer Pointers and Address Space

 All buffer pointers are presumed to point into the host memory address space.
 No new address space attributes are proposed.